bananaw0lf/AI-Powered-Customer-Email-Responder/README.md

 🔍 Retrieval-Augmented Generation (RAG) Features

-Uses AWS Bedrock Agent and Knowledge Base connected to Redshift.
+· Uses AWS Bedrock Agent and Knowledge Base connected to Redshift.
-Retrieves customer payment details from the knowledge base when necessary.
-Agent calculates relevant time-based information based on payment details.
-DynamoDB stores all email interactions, enabling both single email inspection and high-level analysis of customer communications.
+· Retrieves customer payment details from the knowledge base when necessary. (in my case) · Agent calculates relevant time-based information based on payment details. (in my case) · DynamoDB stores all email interactions, enabling both single email inspection and high-level analysis of customer communications.